MichaelCurrin/docsify-js-tutorial/docs/README.md

 - Note that you are not required to put in links to other docs file within your homepage file.
 As that is what the _Docsify_ sidebar.
 If you do put in any links in your homepage, they must be relative to the _docs_ directory, such as `file.md`.
 See [Doc links](#doc-links) for more info.

+### 3. Configue navbar

+Optionally define a menu for the top right of the page.

+See [Custom navbar](https://docsify.js.org/#/custom-navbar) and [loadNavbar](https://docsify.js.org/#/configuration?id=loadnavbar) in the docs.

+Note that if you enable a cover page and the navbar, the navbar will appear on the cover page.
+This makes it difficult to navigate as you have to scroll up all the time to get the navbar.

-### 3. Configure menu structure
+### 4. Configure sidebar

+It's best to include a sidebar.
+You let it be defined automatically from a file's structure, or you can define a sidebar using an ordered description of pages (which may be nested).

+See [loadSidebar](https://docsify.js.org/#/configuration?id=loadsidebar) in the docs.

 #### Auto sidebar

 You may choose to display the sidebar, but have it populated automatically from headings on a single HTML file - the homepage (_docs/README.md_).
 This is the way that this project's own docs site is setup.

-This solution is great if you are happy to move all your doc content into a **single** markdown file, as it means not having to worry about manually updating a navigation bar when you docs change.
+This solution is great if you are happy to move all your doc content into a **single** large markdown file, as it means not having to worry about manually updating a navigation bar when you docs change.
 Especially if you have a many files to manage or they are likely to change in name or structure.

+You can also have multiple markdown files in folders, each group with its own sidebar config.

 To setup auto sidebar: